-Answer: I've never asked the Queen for a photo, But Yes.
-I have seen people get photos.
+Answer: I've never asked the Queen for a photo, but I have seen people get photos.

 The Royals are always very touched by gifts, but they actually prefer it if you were to make a donation to a charity instead.

-They get so many gifts a years, all very thoughtful and kind, but they can't keep all of them or meaningfully appreciate them.
+They get so many gifts a year, all very thoughtful and kind, but they can't keep all of them or meaningfully appreciate them.
 There are some Royals who don't accept any gifts that come in the mail for security reasons.
 Or will only accept certain types of gifts.
 Or gifts under a certain value.
-Or will only accept gifts from people or organizations they know.
+Or will only accept gifts from people or organisations they know.

 The Royals would love to hear about how you were inspired by them to go help other.

 Question 3: What studies should a person finish to have a chance to work for royal family?
 And I am not talking about the workers who are taking care of palaces or making them clean.
 I am thinking about those who work specifically for the royals such as press agents, private secretaries, assistants to private secretaries, those who run their Twitter and Instagram pages and those who run their foundations etc.

 Answer: First let me say, just because you work in an office doesn't mean you are working closely with the Royals or have a close relationship with them.
 Running "the Firm," as the royals call it, is a huge operation.
 There are many people at all levels, in a lot of different fields.
 These offices are quite big, and some of the staff are actually in whole other buildings than the Royal's main office.